You can read more about the Commissioners and their meetings here.

 The Boundary Commission for England is the independent and impartial body that is considering where the boundaries of the new constituencies should be.
-We must report to Parliament in September 2018.
+Having begun a review of the constituency boundaries in February 2016, we presented our final recommendations for new constituencies to Government in September 2018.

-In doing so, we have to ensure that every new constituency has roughly the same number of electors: no fewer than 71,031 and no more than 78,507.
-While proposing a set of boundaries which are fairer and more equal, the Commission will also try to reflect geographic factors and local ties.
-The Commission will also look at the boundaries of existing constituencies and local government patterns in redrawing the map of parliamentary constituency boundaries across England.
+In doing so, we had to ensure that every new constituency has roughly the same number of electors: no fewer than 71,031 and no more than 78,507.
+While proposing a set of boundaries which are fairer and more equal, the Commission also sought to reflect geographic factors and local ties.
+We also looked at the boundaries of the existing constituencies and local government patterns in redrawing the map of parliamentary constituency boundaries across England.

 In undertaking the 2018 Review, we relied heavily on evidence from the public about their local area.
 Though we have to work within the tight electorate thresholds outlined above, we sought to recommend constituency boundaries that reflected local areas as much as we can. we received over 35,000 representations during the review and are grateful to all those who participated.